Skip to content

 Tools

 Tools let an Agent take actions – fetch data, call external APIs, execute code, or even use a computer.
-The JavaScript/TypeScript SDK supports four categories:
+The JavaScript/TypeScript SDK supports six categories:

-1. Hosted tools – run alongside the model on OpenAI servers. (web search, file search, computer use, code interpreter, image generation)
+1. Hosted OpenAI tools – run alongside the model on OpenAI servers. (web search, file search, code interpreter, image generation)

-4. Local MCP servers – attach a Model Context Protocol server running on your machine.
+5. MCP servers – attach a Model Context Protocol server (local or remote).

 When you use the OpenAIResponsesModel you can add the following built‑in tools: